ELIFE-ASU/HFSP/papers/log.md

 ## 2021-10-20

 Extracted the FT expression data into a CSV `data/exp_pro/2021-08-10_expression-levels/ft.csv`, and implemented a script to plot the data `scripts/ft-plot.jl`.
+We then implemented a script to fit Model 3's parameters to the data, `scripts/ft-model-fit.jl`.

 ## 2021-08-10